All Episodes

 Obviously, McCain's right on this.

-The UAE, don't forget United Arab Emirates just pulled out because of any attempt to join us in defeating ISIS or even fighting them because they don't feel we have uh a full-fledged commitment to it.
+The UAE, don't forget United Arab Emirates just pulled out because of any attempt to join us in defeating ISIS or even fighting them because they don't feel we have a full-fledged commitment to it.

-I mean, you get right down to it, that's why the UAE, now I don't know how much help they were providing, but they were an ally, but no more.
+That's why the UAE, now, I don't know how much help they were providing, but they were an ally, but no more.

 They pulled out.

-So this morning on the Senate floor, Senator Dick Durbin takes to the Senate floor to denounce ISIS.
+So, this morning on the Senate floor, Senator Dick Durbin takes to the Senate floor to denounce ISIS.

 Or wait, does he?